quadrismegistus/prosodic/README.md

                 w   s    w   s     w   s     w    s  w     s
 	            *   *

-We can see that PROSODIC gets this line right, and the template gets most of it line right, missing only the trochaic inversion.
+We can see that PROSODIC gets this line right; the template gets most of it right, missing only the trochaic inversion.
 By running all of the lines through in this way (using the `/eval` command of PROSODIC [see below]) we can see what percentage of syllables both PROSODIC and a template "correctly" capture—where "correct" is to agree with the human parse.

 <table>
 	<thead align=center>